 “Wallaby fencing is expensive, but if a farm is losing tens of thousands of dollars or more a year, it may be an option to consider.
 Farmers need to do the numbers and see whether it’s justified.”

 NRM South works with farmers from as far north as the Derwent Valley and Lower Midlands, to the East Coast, Tasman region and Sorell, down the Huon and Channel region.
 The organisation’s NRM Facilitators and Regional Landcare Facilitator work with farmers throughout the region and provide links to workshops, field days and information sessions to help them improve knowledge and skills.
-Our resources include a range of topics of interest to farmers and can be found on our website –www.nrmsouth.org.au
+Our resources page includes a range of topics of interest to farmers.

 *Please note that DPIPWE also has a range of resources about native animal control and 1080 use which can be found here – http://dpipwe.tas.gov.au/wildlife-management/management-of-wildlife/managing-wildlife-browsing-grazing-losses/browsing-animal-management-program